Common API Integration Challenges and How to Overcome Them

 The Challenge:

-One of the most common issues developers face is dealing with APIs that lack proper documentation or have inconsistent guidelines.
-Without clear instructions, it becomes difficult to understand how to use the API, what endpoints are available, or how to handle errors.
-This can lead to wasted time troubleshooting and debugging.
+One of the most common issues developers face is dealing with APIs that lack proper documentation or have inconsistent information.
+Without clear guidelines, it becomes difficult to understand how the API works, what endpoints are available, and how to handle errors.

 How to Overcome It: